cconejob/ft2bt_converter/README.md

     * **Events**: Depict events using circles.
 These are also required elements.
     * **Actions**: Actions can be represented by processes.
 Including actions is optional but helpful to clarify how the hazard should be handled.
     * **AND/OR Gates**: Use the respective symbols for AND/OR gates in your diagram.
 These are required for depicting logical relationships in the fault tree.
+    * **Probabilities**: Use text below the events to indicate the correspondent probability.
+Example: `p = 0.1`.
+These elements are not required.
 3. **Exporting the Diagram as XML**:
     * Once your fault tree diagram is ready, you need to export it in XML format.
 In draw.io, go to `File` > `Export as` > `XML` to save your diagram as an XML file.
-4. **Save the XML File in the `/fault_trees` Folder**:
-    * After exporting your diagram as an XML file, save it in the `/fault_trees` folder within the project directory.

-**Warning!**: All the fault tree elements need to be connected by directional arrows.
+**Warning!**: All the fault tree elements (but text probabilities) need to be connected by directional arrows.
 Ensure that all of them are physically attached to their related elements.

+### Preparing Your Hazard Analysis and Risk Assessment (Opitonal)

+Create a *.csv file with some required column names:

+1. **Item_ID**: Identificator of the Item analyzed.
+2. **Hazard_ID**:  Identificator of the possible Hazard.
+The ID must match with the name of the correspondent Hazard in the Fault Tree.
+3. **Operating_Scenario_ID**: Identificator of the Operating Scenario.
+4. **ASIL**: Automotive Safety Integrity Level.
+Options: A, B, C, D
+5. **Safety_State_ID**: Identificator of the Safety State action.

 ### Input Example: Fault Tree Diagram